vladax/ansible_1/README.md

-# ansible learning path
+# ansible

-This is part of Ansible learning path!
+Use this Ansible script to install apache and php on fresh Ubuntu server.